-From a general perspective, security interests created by a borrower in favour of a lender are not made void upon the borrower's declaration of insolvency, as protection granted to the lender by in rem guarantees to the lender and its faculties against the guaranteed asset is not affected by either the declaration of insolvency or the development of the insolvency procedure, due to their ranking as privileged claims.
+From a general perspective, security interests created by a borrower in favour of a lender are not made void upon the borrower's declaration of insolvency, as the protection granted to the lender in rem guarantees and its faculties against the guaranteed asset are not affected by the declaration of insolvency or the development of the insolvency procedure, due to their ranking as privileged claims.

-Nevertheless, the claw-back regime provided for under the Insolvency Decree of 4 October 1969 (Decret de suspensió de pagaments i fallida) states that the insolvency judge will be able to declare any mortgage or pledge granted over the debtor assets after the cessation-of-payments day in merits of outstanding debts prior to the cessation of payments as unenforceable against the insolvent estate.
+Nevertheless, the claw-back regime provided for under the Insolvency Decree of 4 October 1969 (Decret de suspensió de pagaments i fallida) states that the insolvency judge can declare any mortgage or pledge granted over the debtor assets after the cessation-of-payments day in merits of outstanding debts prior to the cessation of payments as unenforceable against the insolvent estate.
 The insolvency judge can also declare it unenforceable if the granting of such mortgage or pledge occurred six months prior to the cessation-of-payments day as a gratuitous act.
-Lastly, the insolvency judge can set the declaration of the cessation-of-payments date up to 18 months prior to such effective declaration.
+Lastly, the insolvency judge can set the declaration of the cessation-of-payments date up to 18 months prior to such an effective declaration.